oceantracker/oceantracker/docs/info/features.rst

     * Sorts all hindcast files found in a dir and its sub-dirs into time order, based on time variable in the file.
 Avoiding need to use file name structure to load files in date order.
     * Internal buffers for particle properties automatically expand as more particles are released needed.

+* Other
+    * If no particles active, will freerun until some are released, allows particles to be released for one season per year, with a max age, and run will skip between years

 Architecture
 ===============